NextEra Energy (NYSE:NEE) Updates FY 2024 Earnings Guidance

-NextEra Energy (NYSE:NEE – Get Rating) last issued its earnings results on Friday, October 28th.
+NextEra Energy (NYSE:NEE – Get Rating) last posted its earnings results on Friday, October 28th.
 The utilities provider reported $0.85 earnings per share for the quarter, beating analysts’ consensus estimates of $0.79 by $0.06.
-NextEra Energy had a return on equity of 12.27% and a net margin of 19.30%.
-The business had revenue of $6.72 billion during the quarter, compared to analyst estimates of $5.77 billion.
-During the same period in the previous year, the company posted $0.75 EPS.
-NextEra Energy’s revenue was up 53.4% on a year-over-year basis.
-On average, sell-side analysts predict that NextEra Energy will post 2.89 EPS for the current year.
+The business had revenue of $6.72 billion for the quarter, compared to analysts’ expectations of $5.77 billion.
+NextEra Energy had a net margin of 19.30% and a return on equity of 12.27%.
+The firm’s revenue for the quarter was up 53.4% on a year-over-year basis.
+During the same quarter in the previous year, the firm posted $0.75 earnings per share.
+Research analysts expect that NextEra Energy will post 2.89 earnings per share for the current year.

 NextEra Energy Announces Dividend

-In other news, EVP Ronald R. Reagan sold 9,307 shares of the stock in a transaction dated Wednesday, September 14th.
-The shares were sold at an average price of $88.79, for a total value of $826,368.53.
-Following the completion of the sale, the executive vice president now directly owns 18,176 shares in the company, valued at $1,613,847.04.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through this link.
-0.43% of the stock is currently owned by company insiders.
+In other news, EVP Robert Coffey sold 2,908 shares of the company’s stock in a transaction that occurred on Tuesday, November 1st.
+The shares were sold at an average price of $78.19, for a total transaction of $227,376.52.
+Following the transaction, the executive vice president now directly owns 11,489 shares in the company, valued at $898,324.91.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through the SEC website.
+In related news, EVP Robert Coffey sold 2,908 shares of the stock in a transaction that occurred on Tuesday, November 1st.
+The shares were sold at an average price of $78.19, for a total value of $227,376.52.
+Following the transaction, the executive vice president now directly owns 11,489 shares in the company, valued at $898,324.91.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.
+Also, EVP Ronald R. Reagan sold 9,307 shares of the stock in a transaction that occurred on Wednesday, September 14th.
+The shares were sold at an average price of $88.79, for a total transaction of $826,368.53.
+Following the completion of the transaction, the executive vice president now owns 18,176 shares in the company, valued at $1,613,847.04.
+The disclosure for this sale can be found here.
+0.43% of the stock is owned by company insiders.

-Hedge funds and other institutional investors have recently bought and sold shares of the company.
-Covestor Ltd boosted its stake in NextEra Energy by 59.1% during the first quarter.
-Covestor Ltd now owns 878 shares of the utilities provider’s stock worth $74,000 after buying an additional 326 shares during the period.
-Echo Street Capital Management LLC acquired a new stake in NextEra Energy in the first quarter valued at approximately $245,000.
-Stevens Capital Management LP acquired a new stake in NextEra Energy in the first quarter valued at approximately $258,000.
-Worth Asset Management LLC acquired a new stake in NextEra Energy during the first quarter worth approximately $263,000.
-Finally, Achmea Investment Management B.V. acquired a new stake in NextEra Energy during the first quarter worth approximately $268,000.
-76.89% of the stock is currently owned by institutional investors and hedge funds.
+A number of hedge funds have recently added to or reduced their stakes in NEE.
+Covestor Ltd grew its position in NextEra Energy by 59.1% in the first quarter.
+Covestor Ltd now owns 878 shares of the utilities provider’s stock valued at $74,000 after purchasing an additional 326 shares in the last quarter.
+Echo Street Capital Management LLC acquired a new stake in shares of NextEra Energy during the 1st quarter worth about $245,000.
+Stevens Capital Management LP acquired a new stake in shares of NextEra Energy during the 1st quarter worth about $258,000.
+Worth Asset Management LLC acquired a new stake in shares of NextEra Energy during the 1st quarter worth about $263,000.
+Finally, Achmea Investment Management B.V. acquired a new stake in shares of NextEra Energy during the 1st quarter worth about $268,000.
+Institutional investors own 76.89% of the company’s stock.

 About NextEra Energy